Engee documentation

 Notebook

-ORB detector is used for video stabilisation, panorama creation, object detection, 3D reconstruction, camera motion estimation, image alignment and localisation for augmented reality.
-It is also used to recognise locations such as buildings or landmarks through a keypoint database.
+The ORB detector is used for video stabilization, panorama creation, object detection, 3D reconstruction, camera motion estimation, image alignment, and localization for augmented reality.
+It is also used to recognize locations such as buildings or landmarks through a database of key points.

-ORB (Oriented FAST and Rotated BRIEF) is a fast keypoint detector and descriptor.
-It combines the algorithms FAST (for keypoint detection) and BRIEF (for keypoint descriptor).
+ORB (Oriented FAST and Rotated BRIEF) is a fast keyword detector and descriptor.
+It combines the FAST algorithms (for detecting key points) and BRIEF (for describing them).

-The BRIEF (Binary Robust Independent Elementary Features) algorithm creates binary descriptors.
-To compare points between images, ORB uses pairwise comparison of binary descriptors with the Hamming metric.
+Algorithm BRIEF (Binary Robust Independent Elementary Features) creates binary descriptors.
+To compare points between images, ORB uses a pairwise comparison of binary descriptors with the Hamming metric.

-In this example, the classical use of the ORB detector will be discussed to find key points in two images and compare them.
-Based on the computed homography, the images will be aligned and merged, resulting in a panorama demonstrating the process of combining the two images into a single image.
+In this example, we will consider the classic use of the ORB detector to find key points in two images and compare them.
+Based on the calculated homography, the images will be aligned and combined, resulting in a panorama showing the process of combining two images into a single image.

 In [ ]: